-Inpatient care can feel like a different world from life outside.
-You have 24/7 access to compassionate care professionals, temptations are kept out of sight and out of mind, all of your treatments are within walking distance, and the environment is designed to feel safe and comfortable.
+Residential care can feel like a different world from life outside.
+You have 24/7 access to compassionate care professionals, temptations are kept out of sight and out of mind, all of your treatments are within walking distance and the environment is designed to feel safe and comfortable.
 This can make the prospect of life after treatment stressful and uncomfortable.
 Thankfully, while the most intensive phase of your treatment may be over, you will not have to resume normal life alone.

-We Prepare Patients for Life After Treatment
+We Prepare Individuals for Life After Treatment

 Adjusting to life at home can be one of the most difficult steps of treatment.
-At Tapestry, we know that patients who have not been empowered to manage their meals, make healthy decisions, or set their own schedules are more likely to backtrack on their progress.
+At Tapestry, we know that clients who have not been empowered to manage their well-being, make healthy decisions, or set their own schedules are more likely to backtrack on their progress.
 We have designed our programs to avoid these pitfalls.
 It is our goal to help every patient address the root causes of their mental health issues and feel comfortable maintaining their progress at home.